BIOLOGY FOR LIFE

 2. Completion of lab/project related tasks, including graphing and analysis.

-3. The Group 4 Project assignments are part of your first semester laboratory work grade.
+3. The Collaborative Sciences Project assignments are part of your second semester laboratory work grade.

 Although variable, there is roughly one project and/or lab per unit.
-You are permitted to resubmit a project/lab IF you score less than an 88% (A-).
+You are permitted to resubmit a project/lab IF you score less than an 92% (A).
 Retakes will earn a max score of 88% of the points possible.
 Projects and labs can be resubmitted ONE time.
 The resubmission must occur by the end of the unit for which the project/lab relates.

 Tests and Quizzes: (60% of course grade).